This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “People buy why you do, not what you do.” – Simon Sinek

-If you have a big enough Why for something, then the How can show up much more easily.
-For example, it can start with something as simple as admitting that there is a solution for whatever you’re facing.
-Whenever I’ve done that, sometimes thoughts of what the solution would be instantly came to mind.
+If you have a big enough Why for something, the How can show up much more easily.
+It can start with something as simple as admitting that there is a solution for whatever you’re facing.
+Whenever I’ve done that, the answer often comes to mind instantly.
 Those have been very empowering and humbling moments.
 I saw that the solution was waiting for me the whole time.
-All I had to do was be open to there being a solution in the first place and then take action once I knew what it was.
+All I had to do was be open to there being a solution and then take action once I knew what it was.

 “Take the first step in faith.
 You don’t have to see the whole staircase.
 Just take the first step.” – Martin Luther King, Jr.

 Too often, I’ve wanted to know what all the steps would be before taking any action.
 As a result, I didn’t do anything.
 Each step shows up when it’s time for me to know what that is.
 The steps are the How.
-The How will reveal itself, and it reveals itself as you move forward.
-If you have a compelling enough Why, then you can’t help but move forward.
+The How will reveal itself as you move forward.
+If you have a compelling enough Why, then you will move forward.

-If that’s not enough of a Why for you, then think of whose lives would be impacted if you showed up as the giant that you are.
-Who gets to benefit when you stop pretending to be helpless and powerless?
-Whose lives will improve as soon as you realize your greatness?
+Think of whose lives would be impacted if you showed up as the giant that you are.
+Who benefits when you stop pretending to be helpless and powerless?
+Whose lives will improve when you realize your greatness?

-One of my favorite quotes is by Marianne Williamson, and it’s from her book “A Return to Love: Reflections on the Principles of a Course in Miracles.”
-Finding your inner strength gives other people permission to find their own inner strength.
+My favorite quote by Marianne Williamson is from her book “A Return to Love: Reflections on the Principles of a Course in Miracles.”
+Finding your inner strength inspires other people to find their inner strength.
 Any contribution you make is multiplied as part of humanity’s growth.

-Either finding your inner strength for your own sake will be a big enough Why for you or finding your inner strength so that others will benefit will be a big enough Why for you.
+Either finding your inner strength for your own sake or so that others will benefit will be a big enough Why for you.
 It’s up to you.
 Service to self or service to others.
+Which will you choose?

 Choose carefully and choose wisely.
 If you pick the right path, then you will benefit as well.

-My Why is freedom of various kinds, including time freedom, financial freedom, and location freedom.
-It isn’t enough though to only have freedom for myself.
-That wouldn’t be very enjoyable.
+My Why is freedom of various kinds, including time, financial, and location.
+It isn’t enough, though, to only have freedom for myself.
 Life is meant to be shared, and it’s meant to be enjoyable.
 All we have in life are relationships.
 My Why extends to those around me having freedom of various kinds.

-What expansiveness can you embrace in life as you become more of who you really are?
+What expansiveness can you embrace as you become more of who you are?

 How to Find Your Inner Strength: Start Small

-If you’re like so many other people on this planet, then maybe you’ve been thinking “What strength?
+If you’re like so many other people, you may have thought, “What strength?
 I don’t have any strength on the inside or anywhere else.”
 That’s where baby steps come in.
 Start Small.
-Do something each day that improves your overall quality of life, whatever that might be.
+Do something daily that improves your overall quality of life, whatever that might be.
 Add in one change per week.
-If you’ve maintained that change each day for the whole week, then add one more change the next week.
+If you’ve maintained that change each day for the whole week, add one more change the following week.
 And so on.

 Pick one area of your life that you’d like to work on.
 What would it be?

 You could have a green smoothie for breakfast in the first week.
 Keep doing that after the first week.
-In the second week, you could have a salad for supper.
+In the second week, you could have a salad for your evening meal.
 Keep on with your changes from the previous weeks as you keep moving forward.
 In the third week, you could make sure that lunch is your largest meal of the day.
 In the fourth week, you could be done eating for the day by 7:00 p.m.
 In the fifth week, you could eat only at meal times and stop having snacks.
-In the sixth week, you could eat meat at one meal per day at the most.
-In the seventh week, you could add in an exercise such as the long breath technique from Japan.
+In the sixth week, you could eat double or triple the amount of vegetables.
+In the seventh week, you could add an exercise such as the long breath technique from Japan.
 In the eighth week, you could drink at least two glasses more of water each day.

-Hopefully, with this example, you see how simple it can be to do what you might have previously considered to be impossible.
-It’s extremely important to take a task that looks overwhelming and break it down into smaller chunks.
-Whether it takes 21 days or 66 days or 90 days to create a habit, it is possible.
-One day at a time.
-One step at a time.
+Hopefully, this example shows how simple it can be to do what you might have previously considered impossible.
+It’s essential to take an overwhelming task and break it down into smaller chunks.
+Whether it takes 21, 66, or 90 days to create a habit, it is possible.
+One day and one step at a time.

 One change per week sustainably applied can transform your life.
-If a change isn’t sustainable for a whole week, then either do something different or keep on until you’ve made it sustainable.
-Your life is a work in progress.
-You are a work in progress.
-Accept where you’re at and know that you’re capable of something great.
+If a change isn’t sustainable for a whole week, do something different or keep on until you’ve made it sustainable.
+You and your life are works in progress.
+Accept where you’re at, and know you can do something great.

 Track your progress, too.
 Measurable results have an excellent effect on increasing confidence.
 The more you see you can handle, the stronger you get.
 The stronger you get, the more you see you can handle.
-Once you get enough momentum going, your strength naturally leads to more strength.
+Once you have enough momentum, your strength naturally leads to more strength.

-And if you ever think that you’re taking too long to get somewhere in life, here’s some thoughts that might help you keep things in perspective.
+And if you think you’re taking too long to get somewhere, here are some thoughts that might help you keep things in perspective.

 It took you many years to get to where you are now, physically speaking.
 You didn’t become an adult overnight.
 Your physical life started small, too.
 It used to be that someone would have needed a microscope to see that you were here at all.
-Yet, here you are.
-You started small, and you made it this far against many odds.
+Yet here you are.
+You started small and made it this far against many odds.
 You could even say that you’re a miracle.

 Also, keep in mind that you aren’t alone.
 Ever.
-As Mike Dooley said so well in his book “Playing the Matrix: A Program for Living Deliberately and Creating Consciously” about your baby steps being bigger than you realize, “For every step you take, the universe takes 10,000.”
+As Mike Dooley said so well in his book “Playing the Matrix: A Program for Living Deliberately and Creating Consciously” about your baby steps being more significant than you realize, “For every step you take, the universe takes 10,000.”

 “As is so often the case, something that is impossible slowly becomes possible.” – Arnold Schwarzenegger

-You learned to walk.
-You learned to talk.
-You learned to read.
-You learned to write.
-I’m sure you have plenty of Before and After examples throughout your life where you turned the impossible into the possible.
+You learned to walk, talk, read, and write.
+I’m sure you have plenty of Before and After examples for where you turned the impossible into the possible.

-Perhaps you haven’t given yourself enough credit.
-I find that people, including myself, are much more likely to suffer from an inferiority complex rather than to suffer from a superiority complex.
-Even that can be solved.
-Little by little, piece by piece.
+Perhaps you need to give yourself more credit.
+People, including myself, are much more likely to suffer from an inferiority complex than a superiority complex.
+Even that can be solved — little by little, piece by piece.
 Until eventually, you’re in the middle.
 Not too far one way or the other.
 No extremes.
-You’re simply centered.
+You’re centered.

-It might take years to get to that point or it might take a lot less time than that.
+It may take years to get to that point, or it may take less time than that.
 Either way, as both Dan Lok and David Bayer have said, “You’re closer than you think.”

-The important thing is to keep on starting each day.
+The important thing is to keep starting each day.
 Small changes lead to big results.

 How to Find Your Inner Strength: Laugh at Life

-Alright, you’ve started small.
-You’ve begun to make some positive changes in your life.
+You’ve started small.
+You’ve begun making some positive changes in your life.
 This is the precious, pivotal stage where you’re building up momentum.
 When is momentum the most important?
 In the beginning.
-This is before you’ve gathered together enough evidence for yourself that whatever you’re working on will work out.
+This is before you’ve gathered enough evidence that whatever you’re working on will work out.
 When is it easiest to give up on something?
 In the beginning.

 That’s where this next How comes in.
-This How is a reminder to stop taking yourself so seriously and to stop taking everything else so seriously, too.
+This How is a reminder to stop taking yourself and everything else so seriously.
 A sense of humor helps in ways beyond your imagining.
-Being too serious can lead to all kinds of issues, including poor health, ruined relationships, and premature death.
-Without the healthy release that laughter provides, negative emotions can pile up in your body and get you sick or negative emotions might explode out of you and destroy relationships.
+Being too serious can lead to many issues, including poor health, ruined relationships, and premature death.
+Without the healthy release that laughter provides, negative emotions can pile up in your body and get you sick, or negative emotions might explode out of you and destroy relationships.

 “Do not take life so seriously.
 You will never get out of it alive.” – Elbert Hubbard

 Children know the absolute necessity of play, and there can be a tendency to lose that sense of playfulness as we grow up.
-I’ve noticed that certain things which get brought into adulthood needed to be left behind in childhood and certain things which get left behind in childhood need to be brought into adulthood.
+I’ve noticed certain things brought into adulthood needed to be left behind in childhood, and certain things left behind in childhood needed to be brought into adulthood.

-Some of those things that need to be brought into adulthood are fun, play, and playfulness.
+Some things that need to be brought into adulthood are fun, play, and playfulness.
 What is a central part of all those things?
 Laughter.

 And thankfully, drugs and alcohol aren’t necessary to have a good laugh.
 There can be laughter for no reason and not just during laughter yoga.